Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Asymptotics of under the benchmark model

 so that the availability of a consistent estimator for $\phi^{2}$ also ensures that ${\omega}^{2}$ can be estimated consistently provided that $\mu_{0}$ satisfies Assumption 1(iv).
-The expression in (\ref{eq:eq6}) also highlights the well known variance degeneracy problem one would face in this context if we had instead used the full sample mean associated with the forecast errors of the benchmark model by setting $\mu_{0}=1$.
+Expression (\ref{eq:eq6}) also highlights the well known variance degeneracy problem one would face in this context if we had instead used the full sample mean associated with the forecast errors of the benchmark model by setting $\mu_{0}=1/2$.
+Finally Assumption 1(v) draws attention to the fact that all our results rely on the assumption that the pool of predictors is fixed so that the asymptotics are taken solely as $n\rightarrow \infty$.
+Although this may appear as restrictive for a setting with many predictor candidates it is important to point out that our proposed tests can and do accommodate potentially large magnitudes of $p$ including for instance $p$ near $n$ as illustrated in our Monte-Carlo experiments further below.